adilsaid64/sentiment-stream/README.md

 ## To Run
-   - Ensure Docker is installed and running.
+   - Ensure Docker is installed and running
+   - Some .env config will need to be done, and setting up api keys
-   - Run `docker-compose up --build` file.
+   - Run `docker-compose up --build` file